JosiahSiegel/the-cynical-dba/source/_posts/2017-07-07-lazy-windows-cluster-lab.md

  * Install Virtualbox
  * Install Vagrant
  * Copy Vagrantfile & user_params.yml to a directory
  * Update the YAML file as needed
  * Run `vagrant up` or `vagrant up ClusterDC ClusterNode01 ClusterNode02`
  * The "Create cluster" provision runs on the last node VM

 ---

+The domain controller houses the file share witness and all VMs are joined to the specified domain.

 ![Windows Cluster Env](../images/win_cluster.png)